UX and UI Trends to Watch for in 2021

 Users are swamped with information, both textual and visual.
 It only takes milliseconds for a customer to decide whether or not your website or mobile app is worth their time.
-UX and UI design are crucial aspects of gaining and keeping their attention.
+We take a look at the UX and UI design trends that are crucial aspects of gaining and keeping their attention.

 Accessibility Will Always Be #1